Willow Springs Recovery - Austin, Texas

 - Tai chi and qigong.
 Like yoga but with gentle, practiced movements.
 Some practitioners remain in treatment and sober for longer periods with a better quality of life.

 - Mindfulness meditation (MM).
-A focused form of meditation designed to resist automatic habits or behaviors such as substance abuse
+A focused form of meditation designed to resist automatic habits or behaviors such as substance use disorder

 - EEG feedback.
 Electroencephalographic biofeedback, also known as neurofeedback, is designed to teach self-regulation of brain waves associated with alcohol or drug cravings.